Our Academy of Modern Canine Behaviour & Training Team of Dog Training Instructors & Canine Behaviour Experts!

 Branch Manager:

-Juliet is Manager and Head Instructor of Bishopstoke & Gosport Branches and works alongside Russell as a Behaviour Consultant.
+Juliet is Manager and Head Instructor of Gosport Branch and works alongside Russell as a Behaviour Consultant.

 Juliet has 3 dogs of her own: Ninja her black lab who demonstrates at club and also works as a stooge dog on behaviour consultations.
 Nessy her brown lab is Juliet’s main stooge dog on behaviour consultations.
 Juliet said Nessy has taught her invaluable knowledge about how dogs communicate but is now getting old and likes an easy life!
 Don’t we all!
 Fudge is a Cavalier King Charles spaniel, who is often seen at classes snoozing behind the desk or demonstrating exercises to the class.
 She is also proving to be an ideal little stooge dog on behaviour consultations.